A region heading towards bioeconomy

-The BioökonomieREVIER Rheinland coordination office is located at the Research Center in Jülich and is developing a regional strategy together with local stakeholders.
-The first ideas for promising bio-based value creation concepts are already being put into economic practice.
+The coordination office BioökonomieREVIER is located at ForschungszentrumJülich and is developing a regional strategy together with local stakeholders.
+First innovative approaches for bio-based value chains are already implemented in practice.

-From lignite to the bioeconomy
+Transitioning from lignite mining to a bioeconomy